 The Change Cycle

 The Change Cycle Classes are designed to help patients and their families develop strong coping skills, as major life changes are likely to occur in cancer diagnosis and treatment.
+To schedule a class, please call 806.775.8290.

 The Cornerstone Support Group